Sachdev-Ye-Kitaev model on a noisy quantum computer

-The error-mitigated hardware results of the return probabilities for five realizations of the SYK Hamiltonian with $N=6$ and disorder average are shown in Fig.~\ref{fig:SYK_RP_hardwareN6}.
-The dashed black lines are the results from the exact time evolution, while the dashed blue curve is the ensemble average of the exact evolution over the five realizations of the model.
-As $N$ increases, the resource requirements quickly increase as shown in Table~\ref{tab:tab1}.
-Therefore, for $N=8$ we consider the time-evolution of just a single instance of the SYK Hamiltonian in Fig.~\ref{fig:SYK_RP_hardwareN8}.
-The markers are results obtained from the 127-qubit IBM hardware with various degrees of error-mitigation applied.
+The error-mitigated hardware results of the return probabilities for five realizations of the model with $N=6$ and disorder average are shown in Fig.~\ref{fig:SYK_RP_hardwareN6}.
+The dashed black lines are the exact time evolution, while the dashed blue curve is the ensemble average of the exact evolution over the five realizations.
+At this stage, we do not compare to the state-of-the-art results obtained for the SYK model with classical computing methods since it is still far from the current best classical result with $N \sim 60$.